-We kicked things off with a cohort-wide meet and greet StoryCasters Mixer, held at Information and Cultural Exchange.
-Participants and trainers from all 4 workshop groups got to meet and mingle, and take part in a group brainstorming activity.
-This is just the beginning of some great collaborations!
+In 2019, we kicked off the project with a cohort-wide meet and greet StoryCasters Mixer, held at Arts and Cultural Exchange.
+Participants and trainers from all 4 training streams groups got to meet and mingle, and take part in a group brainstorming activity.
+This was the beginning of some great collaborations!

 Who are the StoryCasters?